Brazil has a big decision to make that can affect its economy and future.

 Although Brazil is considered a developing country, its economy is still growing!

-Brazil has had economic success in recent years and is ranked as South America’s largest economy and is on its way to become the world’s 8th largest economy.
+Brazil has had economic success in recent years and is ranked as South America’s largest economy and is on its way to becoming the world’s 8th largest economy.

 There has been a technology boom occurring in Sao Paulo, Brazil’s financial center and innovation hub.
 This boom is due to mobile development and web software.